StrataSource/Chaos-Code-Tools/README.md

 # Chaos Tools VSCode Extension

-This is a vscode extension to simplify your workflow when working with Chaos Source.
-Currently WIP.
+This is a vscode extension to simplify your workflow when working with Source Engine projects.

 ## Features
 * VPC (Valve Project Creator) syntax highlighting